asma-syed/Project/README.md

 Step 5

 The code was then tested to ensure that the code is fully functional and it does not break.
-A table contaning code coverages can be seen below
+A table containing code coverages can be seen below

 ![code coverage](https://user-images.githubusercontent.com/82107383/122810951-d6436d00-d2c7-11eb-834b-d4b33e69f3ec.PNG)

 Step 6

 Terraform was used as the Iaas to create and manage the resources, services, and database, storing alias objects, in Azure.

 ![Database](https://user-images.githubusercontent.com/82107383/123114416-30af0b80-d437-11eb-9ca3-ba476e5ee988.PNG)

 Step 7